 Host mapping is the process of mapping a subdomain of your own domain (such as support.mycompany.com) to your default Zendesk address.
 For the process in detail, see Changing the address of your support website on Zendesk.

-After purchasing a SSL certificate, in most cases the certificate authority will send you an email or direct you to a location where you can download your certificate.
+After purchasing an SNI-based SSL certificate, in most cases the certificate authority will send you an email or direct you to a location where you can download your certificate.
 The email or download location may contain a single SSL certificate or multiple SSL certificates.
 Also, the certificate authority's instructions are often unclear about what files you really need and if you should prepare them before uploading them to Zendesk.

 The following steps help you determine what files to upload to Zendesk: